 What advice would you give to young actors?

-Hang in there, it’s full of disappointments and you just got to keep plugging a way.
+Hang in there, it’s full of disappointments, and you just got to keep plugging a way.
 You can’t stop an actor.
 If he’s going to be an actor, that’s it.
 I don’t know what that is, but it’s a need.
-If you don’t have what they call it the fire in the belly to do this, you shouldn’t be doing it.
+If you don’t have what they call ‘the fire in the belly’ to do this, you shouldn’t be doing it.
 It’s not for dilettantes.

-How do you reflect on yourself as a veteran actor of the screen?
+How do you reflect on yourself as a veteran screen actor?

-I once met Ted Kotcheff in the early eighties and he spoke very highly about you, remembering the time when you made “Fun With Dick and Jane” with Jane Fonda.
+I once met Ted Kotcheff in the early eighties, and he spoke very highly of you, remembering the time when you made “Fun With Dick and Jane” with Jane Fonda.